LLNL/sundials/doc/shared/Types.rst

 ``realtype`` greater than :math:`1.0`.

 Within SUNDIALS, real constants are set by way of a macro called ``RCONST``.
-It is this macro that needs the ability to branch on the definition ``realtype``.
+It is this macro that needs the ability to branch on the definition of ``realtype``.
 In ANSI C, a floating-point constant with no suffix is stored as a ``double``.
 Placing the suffix "``F``" at the end of a floating point constant makes it a ``float``, whereas using the suffix "``L``" makes it a ``long